-Departmental Base Budget Overview Department Earth Scien nces Executive Provost Index 415500 Program 01 Base Budgets 10-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 751,597 744,749 799,541 807,805 784,803 817,438 876,441 818,487 861,951 968,931 1,186,309 57.84%
+Departmental Base Budget Overview Department Earth Scier nces Executive Provost Index 415500 Program 01 Base Budgets : - 10-Year % 2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change 799,541 807,805 784,803 817,438 876,441 818,487 861,951 968,931 1,186,309 1,148,852 43.69%

-The Department of Earth Sciences supports the broad land grant mission of the College of Letters and Science at Montana State University including undergraduate and graduate instruction, research, and service, offering undergraduate and graduate (Master's and Doctoral) degree options in the allied fields of Geology, Paleontology, Geography, Geohydrology, Snow Science and for the first time this year, a new option in Geographic Information Science/Planning.
-The role of the Department is to offer courses, conduct research, and provide service integrating geologic and geographic principles to better understand the Earth and its inhabitants.
-The department houses 15 faculty, 2 staff, 2 research associates, and 13 adjuncts, who work with 225 undergraduate majors, 35 Master of Science students and 15 Ph.D. students.
-The Department has two Goldwater Scholars.
+The Department of Earth Sciences supports the broad land grant mission of the College of Letters and Science at Montana State University including undergraduate and graduate instruction, research, and service The department offers undergraduate Bachelor of Science degree options in Geography, Geology, Geohydrology, Geographic Information Science/Planning, Paleontology, and Snow Science as well as doctoral and master of science graduate degrees.
+The role of the Department is to offer courses, conduct research, and provide service integrating geologic, geographic and geobiologic principles to better understand the Earth and its inhabitants.
+The department houses 14 faculty, 2 staff, 3 research associates, and 13 adjuncts, who work with 206 undergraduate majors, 37 Master of Science students and 15 Ph.D. students.
+The Department has a Fulbright scholar and two Presidential scholars.

 Teaching is one of the Department's key missions at Montana State University.
-The Department faculty foster innovative and effective teaching in support of an integrative Earth Science view - a nationally emerging view of the Earth as a dynamic system comprising complex interrelations between the atmosphere, hydrosphere, biosphere, and surface and interior of the solid Earth, and humans.
-Student advising at the undergraduate and graduate levels is an important component of the Department faculty's service and commitment to students.
-Consistent with the role and scope of the College of Letters and Science, scholarship and creative activity are considered critical to advancing our understanding of the Earth system, and equally as importantly, vital components of undergraduate and graduate education.
+Teaching focuses on the Earth as a dynamic system with interactions between humans and the atmosphere, hydrosphere, biosphere, surface and interior of the solid Earth.
+Every student has a faculty advisor and every faculty member advises students.
+Scholarship and creative activity are considered critical to advancement of our understanding of the Earth system, and as a vital component of undergraduate and graduate education.
+The Department is working actively with the University to expand teaching-laboratory space in Gaines Hall by 2010.